 It’s estimated there are 28.8 million Americans age 20-69 who could benefit from wearing hearing aids.
 No surprise, right?
 Yet fewer than 16% have ever used them.

-As a Hearing Instrument Specialist, your patients look to you to find solutions to treat their diagnosed hearing loss.
+As a hearing health care provider, your patients look to you to find solutions to treat their diagnosed hearing loss.
 However, your patients may be walking out the door without that solution.
 Here are a few strategies our members use to increase their close rate.

 It's important to really understand what brings your patient into your office.
 Is it being able to hear during meetings at work?
 Is it hearing their granddaugher whisper secrets in their ear?
 Understanding their needs will allow you to guide your patient through a journey that leads to successful hearing aid adoption.
 This also creates a connection between you and your patient, creating an empathy-driven experience and the desire to come back.